riz-l/one-ed/README.md

   });
   ```

   Note that because a `<Checkbox />` is either on or off, this translates to having a value that is either true or false.
-So, as a result, the initial state for the `exampleCheckbox` is set to false (unless the `<Checkbox />` needs to be ticked (true) by default).
+So, as a result, the initial state for the `exampleCheckbox` is set to false (unless the `<Checkbox />` needs to be ticked (true) by default)

-  Opposed to this, because a `<ReportInput />` accepts text, without any starting text the initial state for `exampleReportInput` is an empty string ("") (unless the `<ReportInput />` needs to be populated by a stringed value by default).
+  Opposed to this, because a `<ReportInput />` accepts text, without any starting text the initial state for `exampleReportInput` is an empty string ("") (unless the `<ReportInput />` needs to be populated by a stringed value by default)

 - Next, inside a `useEffect()` with the accepted prop of `db`, create the database store: